etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/getting-started.md

 - and a Fiscal Calendar

 Obviously these organization types allow posting transactions to the ledger.
-Rest of the Organization types behave as explained in the [Initial Organization Setup](/products/etendo-classic/user-guide/general-setup/enterprise-model/#initial-organization-setup) and in the [Organization](/products/etendo-classic/user-guide/general-setup/enterprise-model/#organization) articles.
+Rest of the Organization types behave as explained in the [Initial Organization Setup](/products/etendo-classic/user-guide/general-setup/enterprise-model/#initial-organization-setup) and in the [Organization](/products/etendo-classic/user-guide/general-setup/enterprise-model/#organization) section.

 Very briefly: